MICS-Lab/scyan/README.md

 model.predict()
 ```

+The latter should run in approximately 40 seconds (once the dataset was loaded).
-For more details read the [documentation](https://mics_biomathematics.pages.centralesupelec.fr/biomaths/scyan/).
+For more usage demo, read the [tutorials](https://mics_biomathematics.pages.centralesupelec.fr/biomaths/scyan/tutorials/usage/) or the complete [documentation](https://mics_biomathematics.pages.centralesupelec.fr/biomaths/scyan/).

 # Technical description